endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 14. wk17 - [bump graph / position time plot](http://vizthinker.com/wp-content/uploads/2014/01/BCS-Top-25-College-Football-2013-01.png)

-## Week 5 - Less Words
+## Week 5 - Less Words, More Empathy
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 5</a></b></sub></p>

-One motivating drive of this ongoing piece is to set up the premise using words, tables, and simple graphs, especially in the beginning, and then allow the visuals to speak for themselves and deliver the information.
+One motivating drive of this ongoing piece is to set up the premise using words, tables, and simple graphs, especially in the beginning, and then allow subsequent visuals to speak for themselves and deliver the information.
 Thus the drop off in word count from week to week is intended both by design and disposition (lazy efficient, if you will).

 A recurring and expected theme is that football game predictions are difficult, not quite stock picking difficult where a <a href="https://priceonomics.com/how-well-do-blindfolded-monkeys-play-the-stock/" target="_blank">blindfolded monkey</a> is likely to outperform you in the market, but difficult.
 For that reason I try to keep my derision to a minimum, especially when it comes to the data models.
 I don't want to be a on the machines' shit list when they <a href="https://youtu.be/JJ1yS9JIJKs" target="_blank">take over</a>.

-Bullet graph (https://en.wikipedia.org/wiki/Bullet_graph), how to read it.
+This week the game prediction results SUP aligned perfectly for my implementing a <a href="https://en.wikipedia.org/wiki/Bullet_graph" target="_blank">bullet graph</a> to show where we stand to this point in the season.
+Specifically, through week five the human expert panels, both CBS and ESPN, accumulated an identical number of SUP wins, 43.
+This coincidence allows for the traditional three category background of the bullet graph (and the added benefit of more easily appropriating  <a href="http://www.d3noob.org/2013/07/introduction-to-bullet-charts-in-d3js.html" target="_blank">available code</a>; lazy efficient), but I am getting ahead of myself.

+Below is an example graph with labels for clarification.
+It is fairly self-explanatory and we will be going over the parts a second time when we breakdown the game prediction results further below.
+There is really no need then to continue reading this paragraph.
+I will assume you will take that not so subtle hint to skip ahead.
+Now that you're gone I'll just ramble a bit...

 <img src="/gallery/2016/football-picks/bullet_legend_wk05.PNG" alt="bullet_legend" /><br>